No plan to print currency notes to tide over crisis: FM | Business

 To a question on whether there is any plan to print currency to tide over the crisis, the Finance Minister said, ''No Sir''.

-Many economists and experts have suggested the government to resort to printing more currency notes to support the economy ravaged by the spread of COVID-19, and protect jobs.
+Many economists and experts have suggested to the government to print more currency notes to tide over the difficult economic situation with a view to supporting the economy ravaged by the spread of COVID-19, and protect jobs.

+In economic parlance, the printing of money is called monetization of the deficit.
+In other words, monetization of the deficit happens when the Reserve Bank of India (RBI) buys government securities directly from the primary market to fund the government's expenses.

 This contraction reflects the unparalleled effect of the pandemic and the containment measures that were taken to control the pandemic, she said.